crypto101/book/complete-cryptosystems.rst

 the block padding.
 The attacker can solve that by simply controlling the prefix so that the difference in ciphertext size will be an entire block.

+.. [#]
+   They may be able to move more quickly than just one byte at a time, but this is the simplest way to reason about.

 Once they've guessed one byte correctly, they can move on to the next byte, until they recover the entire token.